• Skip to primary navigation

 Tomato-Peach-Mint Bruschetta

-Prepare these Bruschetta ingredients in proportions to your own taste, or what you have on hand.
+Prepare these Bruschetta ingredients in proportions to your own taste, or just use what you have on hand.
 Serve immediately.

 Course: Side Dish